ChrstphrHll/npc_gen/students/Aidyn Glynnii.md

 ---
 # Aidyn Glynnii
 ### Description
-- Half-Orc Monk from Aldercrown Empire
+- Half-Orc Monk from Magmus Centerhold
 - 1st year Exploration student in Elkenval
 - short curly blue hair that's plain, Pale Blue eyes, and Deep Green skin
 - Is Meticulous and Bizarre, and has Dishonesty as their ideal
+- Speaks in a light, direct, sudden manner

 ### Notes